ravi105362/tic_tac_toe/README.md

 ## To run tests
 1. Repeat steps 1,2
-2. Run the commandd pytest to run all the tests
+2. Run the command "pytest" to run all the tests

 ## Future improvements
 1. Add more exhaustive tests